rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Idols

+What caused Moses to react with such aggression against the Israelites who were worshipping the golden calf?
+Let's first look at the second of the ten commandments:

 !!! quote "Exodus 20:4-5"
     Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:
     Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me

+God commanded the Israelites not to make images of spiritual things and worship them.
+And this of course follows the first commandment to have no other gods before Him.
+The Levitical laws further refined this command with reference to idols:

 !!! quote "Leviticus 19:4"
     Turn ye not unto idols, nor make to yourselves molten gods: I am the LORD your God.

+Importantly, idols are differentiated here from "molten gods", such that we see the beginning of a broad category of idolatry -- which can be further refined in the New Testament;

 !!! quote "1 Corinthians 10:14-22"